mquezada13/white-dwarf-analysis-gaia/README.md

 ## 🎯 Outcome

 A filtered sample of high-mass, nearby DA white dwarfs suitable for further astrophysical analysis — such as cooling models, binary population studies, or dark matter interaction investigations.

----

-## 🧠 Notes

-This notebook demonstrates effective scientific data wrangling with tools transferable to a wide range of data science and research applications.